Micoonepoc/OpenTalk/README.md

 ## Project Description

 OpenTalk is a social media mobile app that based on Twitter, design and functionality of the app was taken from Twitter.
+The app was developed to learn how to work with new technologies.

 ![OpenTalkPhoto](https://github.com/Micoonepoc/OpenTalk/assets/118993099/897fc3ec-2724-4cd1-8530-c3ef4beecc5e)